Chart Color Schemes

 Age

-The median age in Hallett Cove is 43 years, which is significantly higher than Greater Adelaide's average of 39 years and also older than Australia's median age of 38 years.
-Compared to Greater Adelaide, Hallett Cove has a higher percentage of residents aged 65-74 (13.6%) but fewer residents aged 25-34 (10.5%).
-According to the 2021 Census, the population aged 75-84 grew from 4.6% to 6.5%, while the 55-64 age group decreased from 15.7% to 14.3%.
-By 2041, demographic projections indicate significant shifts in Hallett Cove's age structure.
-The 75-84 age group is expected to grow by 46%, reaching 1,208 people from 827.
-Notably, the combined age groups of 65 and above will account for 87% of total population growth, reflecting the area's aging demographic trend.
-In contrast, both the 55-64 and 25-34 age groups are projected to decrease in number.
+The median age in Hallett Cove is 43 years, which is significantly higher than Greater Adelaide's average of 39 years and Australia's median age of 38 years.
+Compared to Greater Adelaide, Hallett Cove has a higher proportion of residents aged 65-74 (13.6%) but fewer residents aged 25-34 (10.5%).
+According to the 2021 Census, the 75 to 84 age group increased from 4.6% to 6.5% of Hallett Cove's population, while the 55 to 64 age group decreased from 15.7% to 14.3%.
+By 2041, demographic projections show that the 75 to 84 age group will grow by 46%, reaching 1,208 people from 827.
+The combined age groups of 65 and above will account for 87% of Hallett Cove's total population growth, reflecting its aging demographic trend.
+In contrast, both the 55 to 64 and 25 to 34 age groups are projected to decrease in number.